401k loan vs personal loan: which is right for my situation?

 - Any money taken out of your account today isn’t in the financial market and growing.
 You will need to sell off mutual funds and bonds you already own, shares you likely paid for at a lower cost a while back, and repurchase shares at current market value as payments are remade.

-- If you switch employers or lose your job before your loan is repaid, you will face a much quicker deadline to repay your loan to avoid taxes and penalties on the outstanding balance.
-In this scenario, the revised deadline is because your loan rests with your former employer, regardless if you roll over your remaining 401(k) balance to your new employer or to an IRA (individual retirement account).
+- If you switch employers or lose your job before your loan is repaid, you will face a much tighter deadline to repay your loan to avoid taxes and penalties on the outstanding balance.
+In this scenario, the revised deadline is set because your loan rests with your former employer, regardless whether you roll over your remaining 401(k) balance to your new employer or to an individual retirement account (IRA).

 Retirement savings plans are a long-term investment strategy, so it is best to keep that money on track by using a personal loan to pay off a short-term debt.